farm-ng/amiga-dev-kit/website/docs/support/support.md

 ## How to start a conversation in discourse
 We also have a space for users to start conversations and interact with the Amiga community.

-You can start a conversation and connect with the community [here](https://discourse.farm-ng.com/) in Discourse.

-:::info
+:::tip
 Before you are able to start a conversion using Discourse, you will need to create an account using your email address.
 :::

+You can start a conversation and connect with the community [here](https://discourse.farm-ng.com/) in Discourse.